PEGASUS Pre-Conference 2026

 This event is designed for Internationally Educated Health Professionals across Canada.
 It will be delivered in a hybrid format and hosted at the University of Waterloo, School of Pharmacy.
 Full details, including the agenda and registration information, will be shared soon.

 Sponsored by the Canadian Medical Foundation (CMF).
-Hosted by the School of Pharmacy, University of Waterloo.
+Hosted at the School of Pharmacy, University of Waterloo.

 Peace Professionalism Project (PPP)